KFreon/KaelsKabbage/content/posts/15-vs-vscode-tips-and-tricks/index.md

 ---

 Visual Studio and the new shiny beast that is Visual Studio Code have many nice features, but sometimes there's a few that aren't on or known about by default (usually because they're experimental or stylistic)
+Some you may know, some you may not.

 **Some that I've found useful:** Logpoints, cursor animations, semantic highlighting, parallel stacks, output window filters, and unreferenced assembly Intellisense.